 From Beyonce to Black Mirror, the influence of Octavia Butler's dystopian sci-fi is everywhere in current pop culture.
-In the midst of government shut downs where threats of nuclear warfare make regular headlines and the the president of the United States seems more like a racist villain in a TV show than a qualified leader of one of the most powerful nations in the world, apocalyptic worlds seem palpable than ever.
-In times like these, we need a guidebook more than ever and Butler's novels could be just that.
+In the midst of government shut downs where threats of nuclear warfare make regular headlines and the the president of the United States seems more like a racist villain in a TV show than a qualified leader of one of the most powerful nations in the world, apocalyptic worlds seem more palpable than ever.
+In times like these, we need a guidebook and Butler's novels could be just that.

 Butler who is known as the "godmother of Afrofuturism" has six books and a graphic novel adaptation in our collection.
 Two of her novels from The Parable Series would be a great place to get started: Parable of the Sower and then Parable of the Talents, detail a community's struggle to survive the downfall of 21st century America due to neglect of environmental sustainability, capitalistic excess, and class warfare.
 Bloodchild is a compilation of her earlier stories, while Kindred, and Dawn, were also written earlier in her career.
 Fledgling is the last novel published by Butler the year she passed.